 Manuel Hermosilla

-Manuel Hermosilla is an Assistant Professor of Marketing at the Carey Business School.
+Manuel Hermosilla is a former Assistant Professor of Marketing at the Carey Business School.
 He joined the School in 2014 after completing his PhD at Northwestern University’s Kellogg School of Management.
 Previously he earned Bachelor and Master degrees in Economics from the Pontificia Universidad Catolica de Chile.
 He is an empirical researcher with rooting in Economics and Quantitative Marketing.

 TAGS: